What is termux-dialog and how I use it

 How I use it: productivity system

-I use some productivity and note-taking scripts that I wrote tailored for my needs.
+I use some scripts for productivity and note-taking that I wrote tailored for my needs.
 With Termux, I can run them on my phone and still have a nice experience.

 termux-widget, I have a list of actions ready to go.
 Tapping on it,

 termux-dialog will prompt me with whatever information it needs.
 For example, which command I want to execute, or what text I want to enter.
-Also, if a markdown file is opened next, I run VIM on my desktop, but on the phone I can run a markdown editor for Android, with the aid of
+Also, if a markdown file is opened next, I run VIM on my desktop, but on the phone I can run a markdown application, with the aid of

 A concrete example of this is my task logging.
 On my desktop I run

 tl Watered the plants. and this is added to my list of done tasks for the day.
 On my phone, I tap “task” on the widget.
 A popup asks me if I want to add or log a task.
 I tap log.
 A text input - with auto-correction - lets me write “Watered the plants.”
 Done.

 How I use it: wake up time

 Another way I use it is to track my wake up time, which I do daily for more than a year.